 Following a major compilation of historical data, Troilus re-evaluated the potential of the entire Frôtet Domain by acquiring a major land position called Troilus-Frôtet Property.
+This was followed up with the Acquisition of UrbanGold in 2021, which added to the extensive land package and provided additional prospective targets, most notably the Cressida and Freegold targets.

-Several types of mineralization's are present on the Troilus-Frôtet Project.
-However, in the Eastern area of the actual compilation, two (2) main types of mineralization's are dominant: Volcanogenic Massive Sulphide (VMS); and Gold-Copper type, similar to the Troilus Mine.
+Several types of mineralization are present on the Troilus-Frôtet Project.
+However, in the Eastern area of the actual compilation, two (2) main types of mineralization are dominant: Volcanogenic Massive Sulphide (VMS); and Gold-Copper type, similar to the Troilus Mine.

 In Summer 2020, Troilus completed a preliminary field exploration program applying a new regional structural and geological model, developed over the last two years, to the recently expanded Troilus-Frôtet Property.
 This property is situated to the south of the main mineralized zones of Z87, J Zones and the SW Zone.
-This led to the discovery of previously unknown gold zones: the Beyan Gold Zone and the Goldfield Boulders Zone.
+This led to the discovery of previously unknown gold zones: the Beyan Gold Zone and the Goldfield Boulder Zone.

-During the summer 2020, Troilus completed an airborne high-resolution magnetic geophysical survey that covered 23,000-line km over the entire Troilus Frôtet area.
+During the summer 2020, Troilus completed an airborne high-resolution magnetic geophysical survey that covered 23,000-line km over the entire Troilus Frôtet area (Note this was completed previous to the acquisition of UGM).
 The airborne survey was carried out by Prospectair Geosurveys Inc., based in Gatineau, Quebec.
-The results of this survey are pending.
+This was followed up with Induced Polarization surveys at Beyan and Testard targets.